Position and momentum spaces: Hamiltonian mechanics

-Position and momentum spaces in quantum mechanics
+Quantum mechanics

 In quantum mechanics, a particle is described by a quantum state.
-This quantum state can be represented as a superposition (i.e. a linear combination as a weighted sum) of basis states.
-In principle one is free to choose the set of basis states, as long as they span the space.
-If one chooses the eigenfunctions of the position operator as a set of basis functions, one speaks of a state as a wave function ψ(r) in position space (our ordinary notion of space in terms of length).
+This quantum state can be represented as a superposition of basis states.
+In principle one is free to choose the set of basis states, as long as they span the state space.
+If one chooses the (generalized) eigenfunctions of the position operator as a set of basis functions, one speaks of a state as a wave function ψ(r) in position space.
 The familiar Schrödinger equation in terms of the position r is an example of quantum mechanics in the position representation.

 By choosing the eigenfunctions of a different operator as a set of basis functions, one can arrive at a number of different representations of the same state.
 If one picks the eigenfunctions of the momentum operator as a set of basis functions, the resulting wave function $\phi(\mathbf{k})$ is said to be the wave function in momentum space.

 A feature of quantum mechanics is that phase spaces can come in different types: discrete-variable, rotor, and continuous-variable.
 The table below summarizes some relations involved in the three types of phase spaces.